 At home my family had a strange shaped ladder which tapered to a point.
 Now, reading this page, I know the explanation: In the 1940s and early 1950s my father was a lamplighter in West Hartlepool (just Hartlepool nowadays).
 When the lamps went over to electricity later in the 1950s, the ladder was probably surplus to requirements and was given away.

 Similar pointed ladders used to be common in orchards because the pointed tops could more easily poke through the branches of the trees.

-Every evening just before it got dark a man on a bicycle came to turn on the lamps.
-He arrived with one hand holding a wooden pole over his shoulder the other hand steering the bicycle.
-He would stop at each lamp post and reach up with his pole to turn on the gas.
+Every evening just before it got dark, a lamplighter on a bicycle came to turn on our streetlamps.
+He arrived with one hand holding a wooden pole and ladder over his shoulder, the other hand steering the bicycle.
+He would stop at each lamppost and reach up with his pole to turn on the gas.
 He would insert the pole into the vent at the bottom of the glass case and push a lever into the 'on' position.
-(Some lamps had a chain instead of a lever.)
-Then the pilot light lit the gas making the mantle glow.
+(Some lamps had a chain instead of a lever and a pilot light.)

 This poem is a child's view of a lamplighter who he called Leerie which I understand was a common name for a lamplighter, particularly in Scotland.
 It was brought to my attention by Marilyn Davis.

 Robert Louis Stevenson